Igor Kokoškov

-Igor Stefan Kokoškov (Игор Стефан Кокошков; born December 17, 1971) is a Serbian professional basketball coach who is an assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).
+Igor Stefan Kokoškov (Игор Стефан Кокошков; born 17 December 1971) is a Serbian professional basketball coach for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 He had spent 19 years in the NBA as an assistant coach, with a brief stint as head coach for the Phoenix Suns for a full season.
 He spent a season in Turkey with Fenerbahçe, before returning to the NBA to become an assistant coach for the Dallas Mavericks in 2021.

 Kokoškov was the first European to be a full-time assistant coach in NCAA Division I college basketball, and the first non-American to hold such a position in the NBA.
 In 2004, he became the first non-American assistant coach to win an NBA championship, and the first to serve on an NBA All-Star Game coaching staff.
 He is also the first coach born and raised outside of North America to be hired as a head coach in the NBA.

 He won EuroBasket 2017, while working as the head coach of the Slovenian men's national team.

-Coaching career
+Early career

-Kokoškov, a graduate of the University of Belgrade, coached various club teams in Belgrade, and was on the coaching staff of the Yugoslav men's and junior national teams.
-At the age of 24, Kokoškov became the youngest coach in Yugoslavian basketball history, shortly after suffering serious injuries sustained during the 1990 automobile accident, which ended a promising basketball playing career.
+Kokoškov, a graduate of the University of Belgrade, coached various club teams in Belgrade early in his coaching career and was on the staff of the Yugoslav men's and junior national teams.
+At the age of 24, Kokoškov became the youngest coach in Yugoslavian basketball history, shortly after suffering serious injuries sustained during a 1990 automobile accident, which ended a promising basketball playing career.

-His savvy, ambitious nature and command of the English language were factors when he was hired by the University of Missouri's Tigers, as a part of their full-time coaching staff in 1999, making him the first European to hold such a position in NCAA Division I men's college basketball.
+His savvy, ambitious nature and command of the English language were factors when he was hired by the University of Missouri Tigers, as a part of their full-time men's basketball coaching staff in 1999, making him the first European to hold such a position in NCAA Division I men's college basketball.